aws-samples/application-migration-with-aws-workshop/workshop/content/server-migration/CE-Cutover.en.md

     Confirm that the instance is in a state of **Continuous Data Replication** under the **DATA REPLICATION PROGRESS** column.

     If it's still replicating, wait until it reaches the **Continuous Data Replication** state.
-While waiting you can review <a href="https://docs.cloudendure.com/" target="_blank">CloudEndure documentation</a>.
+While waiting you can review <a href="https://docs.cloudendure.com/" target="_blank" rel="noopener noreferrer">CloudEndure documentation</a>.

 2. Trigger the Cutover